 Put that extra amount of daylight to good use this spring along one of Virginia’s beautiful trails.
-Along these you’ll find trees budding, birds nest-building, and a rebirth of natural beauty.
+Along these hiking trails you’ll find trees budding, birds nest-building, and a rebirth of natural beauty.
 Take a stroll, and don’t miss the map below!

 A popular destination of nearby college students and locals is Cascades National Recreation Trail in Pembroke.
 Its centerpiece is a 66′ waterfall with a fantastic swimming hole at the bottom.
 The hike is considered low to moderate difficulty; four miles out and back.
 Day use only.

 Belmont-Ferry Farm Trail—Fredericksburg

 Not so wild but easily accessible to every one and every ability is the Belmont-Ferry Farm Trail that traverses three public parks over a two-mile stretch.
 The trail runs through the Historic Port of Falmouth and along the Rappahannock River.
 The trail is paved; there are three parking areas and a rest facility along the route.
 MAP

 Portsmouth’s Hoffler Creek Wildlife Preserve is a 142-acre sanctuary that is so dearly protected that you’re asked to only walk the trail – no jogging, biking, dog walking, smoking, or other actions that otherwise disturb the trail or the environment.
 This parcel is the last that remains of the Hoffler Creek Watershed.
 MAP

 G. Richard Thompson Wildlife Management Area—Markham

 Within the G. Richard Thompson Wildlife Management Area in Fauquier County, you’ll find a 6.3-mile easy loop that is quite a sight to behold later in spring.
 The largest population of large-flowered trillium in North America grow here, blooming between April and early June.
 Don’t forget to take your camera because taking the trillium is not allowed.